Home » Las Vegas » Las Vegas Natural History Museum tickets

 This section is a 4,000-square-foot exhibit displaying around 500 replica Egyptian artifacts, including King Tut’s golden throne, shrine, and chariots.

-One of the most striking pieces is the gold-painted sarcophagus, which sits on top of King Tut’s tomb.
+One of the most striking pieces is the gold-painted sarcophagus on King Tut’s tomb.

 Visitors get to experience a walk through Pharaoh Tutankhamun’s burial chamber.